wfraser/backfs/README.md

 BackFS
 ======

-BackFS is a read-only FUSE filesystem designed to provide a large local disk cache for a remote network filesystem.
+BackFS is a FUSE filesystem designed to provide a large local disk cache for a remote network filesystem.

 Say you have a network filesystem, such as a SSH or FTP mounted share, and the connection to that share is rather slow.
 Locally, you have a sizable amount of disk space to spare, but not enough to make a complete local copy of the remote share.